"Tested" by Adam Savage: An in-depth review of the world's best keyboard.

 • Robust design = few dimensions/parts in a tolerance stack

-Get contacted by an RD8 engineer.
+Get contacted by an RD8 Expert

 Portraits of three professional men smiling, dressed in business casual attire, arranged side by side.